DanielSchuette/DanielSchuette.github.io/_posts/2019-07-28-container_of_offsetof.md

 }
 ```

-Now, `size_t offset` holds the byte offset of member `float f` within `struct foo`.
+After calling `offsteof`, `size_t offset` holds the byte offset of member `float f` within `struct foo`.
 By default[^2], compilers align structure members to *natural* boundaries, depending on the platform you're working on.
-This behavior can be changed using `__attribute__((packed))` and we could try do manually calculate the offset of a certain member of `foo`.
-But because data types can have different sizes, too, this gets difficult and error-prone really quickly if portability is a concern.
+This behavior can be changed using `__attribute__((packed))` and we could try do manually calculate the offset of a certain member of `foo` to `foo`'s base address.
+But because data types can have different sizes, too, this gets difficult and error-prone really quickly, especially if portability is a concern.
 Thus, `offsetof` should be used.
-But how does it work?
+But how does it work internally?

 ```c
 #define my_offsetof(type, memb) ({                        \